Can A Tire Be Patched Multiple Times? Other FAQ about Tire Patches

 The answer depends on the puncture size and tire type.

-There are some tires that cannot be repaired with a plug and patch mechanism, but those that can, can last up to ten years.
+There are some tires that cannot be repaired with a plug and patch mechanism, but those that can last up to ten years.

 How to know you need a tire repair?